Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

 Note that, these $c_j$ need not differ from one another.
-We now prove theorem \ref{thmNumPPOs} in the introduction, although we can now state it in more generality including the formula for $C_p$. \begin{theorem} For a binary graph with $V=p\cdot 2^r$ vertices, the number of primitive pseudo orbits of length $n > p$ is
+We now prove proposition \ref{thmNumPPOs} in the introduction, although we can now state it more precisely including the formula for $C_p$. \begin{proposition} For a binary graph with $V=p\cdot 2^r$ vertices, the number of primitive pseudo orbits of length $n > p$ is

 where

 and the $c_j$ for $j=1,\dots ,\alpha$ are the lengths of the cycles of $\tilde{\A}_p$ excluding the cycle of length one corresponding to $\lambda_0 = 2$.
 Furthermore, $C_{p}$ is bounded above by a constant that grows at most linearly in $p$,